Ozzie-code-alt/progen-refresh/mdBlogs/beautyofstruggle.md

 ---
-title: "THE BEAUTY OF THE STRUGGLE: How the Prometheus founder launched an award-winning marketing rocketship from a small bedroom"
+title: "THE BEAUTY OF THE STRUGGLE"
 image: "https://progen-refresh.vercel.app/BlogsAssets/BeautyOfStruggleBlogs/InterstellarGroupPhoto.webp"
 authors: "Prometheus"
 description: "How the Prometheus founder launched an award-winning marketing rocketship from a small bedroom"